Designations Congruent with Things: Chapter 9

 “No,” Newt snaps.

-“We’re incompatible, and I overrode our incompatibility with my drift-hack,” Newt says.
+“We’re incompatible and I overrode our incompatibility with my drift hack,” Newt says.
 “I broke our brains, a little bit, maybe, and now we can’t make decisions without throwing up, which is probably temporary.
 Maybe.
 Hopefully.”

-I,” he says, twisting to grab Hermann’s cane from where it’s leaning against the nightstand, dragging it onto the bed, depositing it next to him, and wrapping one hand around it, “am taking this.”
+“I,” Newt grabs Hermann’s cane from where it’s leaning against the nightstand, drags it onto the bed, deposits it next to him, and wraps a hand around it, “am taking this.”

 “Much good may it do you,” Hermann says.
-“You appear to need it more than I do, at the moment.
+“You appear to need it more than I do at the moment.
 I doubt you can even sit.
 How you’re still managing to speak in complete sentences is a mystery to me.”

-“And you were doing so well,” Hermann says, with false sympathy.
+“And you were doing so well,” Hermann says with false sympathy.

 “I think this day nearly crushed you,” Hermann replies.

-“We are compatible,” Hermann says, apparently not in the mood for Newt’s science posturing, but looking like he enjoyed the begging a little more than is strictly appropriate.
+“We are compatible,” Hermann says, not in the mood for Newt’s science posturing, but looking like he enjoyed the begging a little more than is strictly appropriate.
 “We are, in fact, quite compatible.
 Even atypically compatible.
-But in the presence of your unusual setup, designed to boost drift compatibility in the face of extreme neural disparity, what we are experiencing is—”
+But, in the presence of your unusual setup, designed to boost drift compatibility in the face of extreme neural disparity, what we are experiencing is—”

 “Oh god,” Newt says, getting it, getting it hardcore.
 “Extreme Post-drift Induced Cognitive Rapport.
 That makes a good acronym.
-EPIC Rapport.
-Let’s write a paper.”
-Ugh, he is slurring and he is not even tired or drunk.
+EPIC Rapport.”
+He’s getting hit in the face by the idea and its implications.
+Coming too hard and too fast to organize.
+“Let’swriteapaper,” is all he can say.

 That’s a lie.